COLLADA: Notes

 As of May 14th, 2024, a moderator of the Blender developer forum has announced that starting with Blender LTS 4.2, COLLADA support will be marked as Legacy, and will eventually be removed from a future Blender release.
+Blender's official .DAE support was removed on v 5.0.
+However, versions older than v 5.0 still retain their .DAE support.